RuterNo/ruterno.github.io/docs/packages.md

 When a new version of the packages is published the timestamp will increment.

-Use the URL to fetch the packages and use for instance `cat $PACKAGE_PATH > sha256sum` to check that the downloaded Zip file is the same as in the manifest.
+Use the URL to fetch the packages and check that the downloaded Zip file has the same SHA256 values as in the manifest.

 ## Placement of Files